Morningside, Minnesota

 Morningside's police station was located at 4400 Branson Street and was run by Weber's wife.
 His responsibilities also included water meter reading and census taking.
 On the first and third Monday evenings of each month, court was held in the Edina Grange Hall.
 Weber is commemorated by a park in the Morningside neighborhood.

 Morningside remained a separate village for 46 years, until 1966, when it was reincorporated into the larger City of Edina in response to state pressure.
 Citizens of Morningside voted to rejoin Edina, owing in part to the impracticality of building a sewage infrastructure for such a small municipality.
-Morningside's previous autonomy is still visible in the 55416 Zip Code that it shares with neighboring Minneapolis and St. Louis Park, as well as in the water system, which is linked to the City of Minneapolis water department.
+Morningside's previous autonomy is still visible in the 55416 Zip Code that it shares with neighboring Minneapolis and St. Louis Park, as well as in the water system, which is linked to the City of Minneapolis water department..

-Even today, Morningside has a distinct personality from the rest of Edina.
-When comparing the Morningside/Minneapolis intersection at 44th and France to the Edina/Minneapolis intersection at 50th and France, such a contrast can be seen in less than six blocks.
-The Morningside name can still be found in community organizations, roads, and businesses today.
+Morningside retains a distinct personality from the rest of Edina, and its name is still found in community organizations, roads, and businesses.

-Though the neighborhood is part of Edina, one of its distinguishing features is its independence.
-It has approximately 750 homes.
-That independence is fostered in part by the neighborhood's cohesive relationships, which are formed as a result of the many events and organizations that are endemic to the area.
 The Morningside Babysitting Cooperative has been around for nearly a century and still keeps track of its members' shared hours of child care.
 The Morningside Woman's Club, formerly known as the Morningside Literary Club, was founded in 1937.
-Morningside has an active Neighborhood Association that provides a voice at City Hall to represent the neighborhood's unique needs and values.
-A Morningside men's group called, the Morningside Athletic Club (MAC), meets every Saturday morning at Weber Park for sports activity, such as soccer, football and ice boot hockey.
+Morningside has an active Neighborhood Association that provides a voice at City Hall to represent the neighborhood.
+A Morningside men's group, the Morningside Athletic Club (MAC), meets every Saturday morning at Weber Park for sports activity, such as soccer, football and ice boot hockey.